Kevlar vs Steel vs PE (Polyethylene) Body Armor

 Kevlar is manufactured by a company known as DuPont.
 In scientific terms, the material used to make Kevlar is referred to as poly-para-phenelyne-terephthalamide.
 This polymer is heated and pushed through a sieve while hot.
 The resultant fibers are used to weave super-stiff and high-tensile sheets or mats that are now called Kevlar.

-As mentioned earlier, Kevlar bulletproof vests are mainly classified as soft body armor.
+As mentioned earlier, Kevlar bulletproof vests and Kevlar plates are mainly classified as soft body armor.
 They provide protection against low to medium velocity firearm rounds.
 Many of them will not be able to handle fire from high-velocity rifles.
 In as such much as they may be able to stop bullets fired from some lower caliber rifles, the blunt trauma would be dangerously high.
 Blunt trauma could cause injuries to the ribs, heart, or lungs.
 There more layers of Kevlar that a bulletproof vest has, the more protective it is.